Dronfield Junior School

 Music Implementation

-is used by Dronfield Infant School, our main feeder school, thus ensuring continuity of approach and skills across the two key stages.
+scheme, which is the scheme used by Dronfield Infant School, thus ensuring continuity of approach and skills across the

 In addition to curriculum lessons, the following activities take place every year: